msmaiaa/nativeflix-server/readme.md

 # nativeflix-server

-:warning: Only works with nodejs 12.x versions or below due to some dependencies not being updated for a long time.
 :warning: Currently works only on windows.
-:warning: I'm not a very experienced programmer so the code may not be the best you've ever seen

 This is the back-end wrapper for the [nativeflix app](https://github.com/msmaiaa/nativeflix).
-It basically talks with the app through sockets, streams the magnet using [peerflix](https://github.com/mafintosh/peerflix) and manipulates the system giving the user partial control of the VLC application.
+It basically talks with the app through sockets, streams the magnet using [peerflix](https://github.com/mafintosh/peerflix) and its opened on a electron based video player, giving the user full control of the player without need to being on the computer.

 ## Features

-* Streams the magnet to VLC
 * Auto download the best subtitles based on the given language from the opensubtitles api
-* Clears the download cache after the VLC window is close
+* Clears the download cache after the player is closed
-* Listens for the app commands to control the window (set screen size, pause, close, etc)
+* Listens for the app commands to control the window (pause, close, etc)

 ## Preview